OPSWAT/metadefender-gatling-test/README.md

 ***ScanRequestsUpperBound [optional]:***

-Upper bound for scan requests.
-If the scan requests reached the limit the software does not send a new scan request.
-If this bound is zero or not given, the script upload files for a scan as long as the _InjectDuration_ lasts or running time does not reach the _Maxduration_.
+Gatling will stop submitting new scan requests when this upper bound is reached.
+If this bound is zero or not given, the script will upload files for scanning as long as the _InjectDuration_ lasts or the running time does not reach the _MaxDuration_.

 *****ShowPollingDetails:***